frederikstrabo/cost-effective-fuel-treatments/code/PIPELINE.md

 **Scripts:**
 - Located in `code/08_maps/01_create_maps.R`
-Creates maps of fires used to create Figure 2 and Figure S2.
+  - Creates maps of fires and plots used to create Figure 2 and Figure S2.
   - **outputs**:
     - Figure 2 saved as `Figure2.pdf` stored in `output/figures`.
     - Figure S2 saved as `Fire-FT-Examples.pdf` in `output/figures`.
+  - Estimated run time: ~

 ---